crazyzocratezeorg/unity-orga-repo-test/README.md

 	5. SAVE that changes to the file.
 (In Unity, or whatever programm you are working in.)
 	Should be obvious but otherwise there won't be any changes to load to the server or the project respectively.
 	6. COMMIT those changes to the LOCAL(!) branch (in your desktop app).
+	Make sure you give the commit a fitting name and description so others are able to recognize what exactly has changed.
+	It's like commenting your piece of code (which is always a good idea).
 	7. PUSH the changes.
 This means you will upload your local repo to the server and update it.
 Note that the project that gets updated will be your personal copy of the organization's project.
 	(This might take a while, according to your bandwidth and your filesize).